Creatorpravin/Learning/JS doc.md

 context into this keyword was a mistake and created duality and much confusion.
   - Later arrow functions were invented to deal with some of the side effects of this odd-ball use-case for this keyword.
 And that is our next subject!

+# **Chapter 14**

+## **Higher-order Functions**

+**14.0.1 Theory**

+  - Higher-order functions may sound complicated but they are actually simpler than their regular (first-order) functions that you’ve already been dealing with all along.
+Higher-order functions, as the name suggests, is something that exists at a higher level of thinking.
+That’s what abstraction is.
+If you want to become even better at software development, abstraction is a very important concept to understand.
+  - You can think of abstraction as the quality of dealing with ideas rather than gritty details.
+Once you get a good grasp on it, abstraction will become your best friend.

+**Abstraction**
+  - When you are driving a car and you push the break pedal, you don’t think about weight distribution, the brake caliper containing pistons that push the brake pads against the disc, or how power assistance mode augments the pressure you are placing on the pedal.
+You simply want the car to stop.
+That’s what you expect to happen.
+You see?
+You’ve already been using abstract thinking – it’s natural.
+  - How does this hold up in the context of writing software applications?
+In the following section, we will write our own higher-order function map that will walk through each item in an array, and apply a function to it.
+If our map function was the car brake system from previous example, it would be the brake pedal.
+- It will be
+responsible for controlling the brake calipers and pistons – a mechanism designed to take care of the low-level details by making them abstract.
+So when we call map function, we don’t have to think of all the gritty details.
+We simply want something to happen and have the expected result returned from the function.
+  -That’s great, but before using the function we actually have to design its content and determine how we want those gritty details to work.
+  - JavaScript already supports several higher-order functions that do just that.
+But before using them, we will write our own.
+If anything, this will help us deepen our understanding not only of high-order functions but of abstraction in general.

+**Writing your first higher-order function**
+  - Not all problems can be solved with built-in JavaScript methods.
+Working on custom software, you will be faced with situations where you would have to write your own functions of this kind, or functions that require thinking in abstract terms in order to produce the most efficient solution.